nhoffman/ungapatchka/README.rst

 ====================================
-pypackage: a python package template
+kapowage: a python package template
 ====================================

 *ungapatchka* Yiddish word that describes the overly ornate, busy,